Córdoba CF: History

 Córdoba experienced a difficult return to La Liga however.
 In their opening match of the 2014–15 season, Córdoba lost 2–0 away at Real Madrid, putting them in 19th place on the table, after round 1.
 Following that, the team did not achieve a single win, up until the 14th round, when they managed to win 0–1 away at Athletic Bilbao.
 This boosted their hopes for survival in the elite.
 Additional wins against CF Granada at home and Rayo Vallecano away in rounds 17 and 18 put the team in 14th place.
 However, ten straight defeats from rounds 20-29 again put the Andalusians in last place.
 The team did not improve, remaining in last place until the end of the season.
 They only collected two points from their last 18 games, thus losing all hopes for survival.
 At the end of the season, Córdoba only collected 20 points, 15 points behind Granada CF, which avoided relegation.
 Their relegation was confirmed with three games remaining after a 0–8 home defeat against FC Barcelona.

 On 15 June 2018, the club announced that it had purchased local women's club AD El Naranjo and their respective youth teams with the intention of turning them into the club's official women's team.
 The newly created Córdoba Club de Fútbol Femenino will play in the Spanish Segunda División (women) starting in the 2018–19 season.
 After ranking second-to-last in the 2018–19 Segunda División (after disqualified Reus), the club was demoted to Segunda B.

-In December 2019, the club was purchased by Infinity, an investment fund from Bahrain, for a reported amount of €3.25 million The club gained promotion to the Primera RFEF (third tier of the Spanish league system) in April 2022.
+In December 2019, the club was purchased by Infinity, an investment fund from Bahrain, for a reported amount of €3.25 million The club gained promotion to the Primera RFEF (the third tier of the Spanish league system) in April 2022.

+In June 2024, Córdoba was finally promoted to the second division after a 5-year absence by beating Barcelona Atlètic in the promotion play-off.